ahmed-fawzy99/mock-post-scheduler/README.md

 ```
 > In production, this command must be used within a supervisord for resiliance.

-Create a cron job to process schedules posts.
+Create a cron job to process scheduled posts.
 The following process is for **UNIX-like** operating systems.
 If you are on Windows, follow [these instructions](https://gist.github.com/Splode/94bfa9071625e38f7fd76ae210520d94).
 ```bash
 # Assuming cron is installed.
 Follow you distro instructions to install it otherwise.
 crontab -e